ZSNES: Development history

-After zsKnight's departure for personal reasons in July of 2001, the project made a release in homage to him and his family, version 1.337, from September 30, 2001.
-The emulator continued being updated until July of 2002, but releases halted, and it would be more than two years until a new public release was out.
+After zsKnight's departure for personal reasons in July 2001, the project made a release in homage to him and his family, version 1.337, from September 30, 2001.
+The emulator continued being updated until releases halted in July of 2002, and it would be more than two years until a new public release.

-When version 1.40 eventually released in December 25, 2004, it marked a turning point for the project, with new contributors and significant overhauls to the emulator's ageing systems.
+When version 1.40 eventually released on December 25, 2004, it marked a turning point for the project, with new contributors and significant overhauls to the emulator's ageing systems.
 Developers Nach and pagefault particularly focused on removing several of the infamous hacks that were part of ZSNES's code base, implementing proper code that tricky games relied on.
 In tandem with that, extensive work was carried out to better support special chips.

-Version v1.50 from December 22, 2006 was another major overhaul, which according to the developers: "ZSNES is a program with over 200,000 lines of source code, and in this release, over 25% of that has been modified; also, around 15% of the assembly has been ported to C." This was the final major release of the emulator, being followed by the minor 1.51, and winding down thereafter.
+Version v1.50 from December 22, 2006, was another major overhaul, which according to the developers: "ZSNES is a program with over 200,000 lines of source code, and in this release, over 25% of that has been modified; also, around 15% of the assembly has been ported to C." This was the final major release of the emulator, being followed by the minor 1.51, and winding down thereafter.